mgrosser3/nvim/README.md

 sense to install a package manager like [scoop](https://scoop.sh/).
 For example Treesitter requires a C++ compiler, which we can easily install using `scoop install gcc`.

+## Customize OrgMode

+ The default org agenda file path is `~/.org`, but you can configure your own default path by setting the environment variable `ORG_AGENDA_FILES`.